 I haven’t ever really committed myself to the idea or practice of New Year’s resolutions.
 They have always seemed a bit contrived, artificial, and insincere.
 As I’ve watched many people around me set resolutions and fail by mid-February I’ve wondered where they went wrong.
 I think I’ve come up with part of my answer.

 We have all had a year that threw us out of what we had come to depend on.
 We lost a lot.
 Many of us lost loved ones, trust, community, connections, jobs, predictability, and sanity.
 I decided this was a good year for me to set some resolutions for the New Year because I feel like in all the loss I have experienced this year I can truly depend on myself and trust myself.
 This would be a good way to test my resolve and work towards goals that are important to me.
-I also have hope – that we will all come through improved and more in tune with our purpose, our goodness, and our beauty.

 Some of the things I lost in 2020 that shook my world are: a beloved sister, a business that gave me purpose and fulfillment and that helped support my family, a sense of safety in my neighborhood and community, trust (even if it wasn’t all that strong) that the system is there for us.
 In all this loss I began to forge a new path so that I could keep making a difference in the world.
-I started coaching people and I love it.

 One of the aspects of the coaching I do is helping people become clear on their goals and supporting them to reach their goals.
 Why do we set goals for ourselves?
 How do we set goals for ourselves?
 These are questions that seemed simple to me but when I really gave them some thought they ran very deeply into my experience in the last year.
 What I realized is that when goals are set to help us live in alignment with our values, we are much more successful with them.